Qualifying Examination for the Doctoral Degree (“Orals”)

 Scheduling of the Exam

-All qualifying exams will typically take place in the first two weeks of December of each academic year and will be scheduled by the Graduate Registrar in the late spring or early summer to ensure sufficient time for preparation.
+All qualifying exams will typically take place in the first two weeks of December of each academic year and scheduled by the Graduate Registrar in the late spring or early summer to ensure sufficient time for preparation.
 Selection of the date and time of the exam will focus on the availability of the examiners and the student.
 Other schedules are possible in certain circumstances; please consult the DGS about these details.

 Preparation of Topics/Lists